Sign Up

 Thought broadcastingThinking that one's thoughts are being "broadcasted" to the outside world

 Impulse control can be assessed by asking the patient if they do activities without planning or thinking about them.
-Those who have poor impulse control have limited ability to resist temptation or the urge to do something that may be harmful to themselves or others.
+Those with poor impulse control have a limited ability to resist temptation or the urge to do something harmful to themselves or others (Smith et al., 2019).
 Many disorders are linked to poor impulse control, such as substance abuse, antisocial personality disorder, bipolar disease, schizophrenia, and impulse control disorder.
 Behaviors noted in those with poor impulse control include pathological gambling, excessive substance use or abuse, aggression, binge eating, and excessive, unsafe sexual behavior.

-Judgment can be assessed by asking a made-up scenario to determine if there is an appropriate response.
+Judgment can be assessed by asking a made-up scenario to determine if there is an appropriate response (Bernard-Arevalo et al., 2023).
 For example, what should you do if there is a fire in a crowded theater?
 Doing nothing would suggest poor judgment.
 Calling 911 or getting help suggests good responses.
 Other methods to assess judgment include looking at the patient's lifestyle.
-Poor judgment is likely to present in those involved in illegal activity or relationships with destructive ones.
-Judgment is impaired in schizophrenic, psychotic, intoxicated, manic, in some personality disorders, or with a low intelligence quotient.
+Poor judgment is likely to present in those involved in illegal activity or those involved in destructive relationships.
+Judgment is impaired in schizophrenic, psychotic, intoxicated, and manic patients, in some personality disorders, or in those with a low intelligence quotient.

 Lack of attention will be demonstrated by patients who lose their train of thought, become easily distracted, or ramble.
 Attention can be assessed by having the patient repeat a string of digits.
 An adult should be able to repeat 5-9 digits.
 Another way to assess attention includes having a patient spell a word backward (W-O-R-L-D is often used) or repeat the year's months in reverse order.
-Those with a demonstrated attention deficit may have a toxic metabolic encephalopathy or an acute psychiatric disorder.
+Those with a demonstrated attention deficit may have a toxic metabolic encephalopathy or an acute psychiatric disorder (Gonzalez Kelso & Tadi, 2022).

 The assessment of memory is the next step in the mental status examination.
-The immediate memory is tested by asking the patient to repeat a string of digits or asking the patient the time and place, or asking about recent events.
+The immediate memory is tested by asking the patient to repeat a string of digits, the time and place, or about recent events.

 Another recent memory test involves telling the patient three words and then having the patient repeat the three words.
 After being distracted by another task, ask the patient to repeat the words five minutes later.
-A normal adult can remember all three words after five minutes.
+An average adult can remember all three words after five minutes.
 Offering the patient clues to help them remember can be done to assess the degree of memory impairment.
-Remote memory can be tested by asking about personal life events or important historical events, such as the states' names in reverse order.
+Remote memory can be tested by asking about personal life events or important historical events.

 The speech content is assessed by noting the presence or absence of any language errors during the speech.
 Naming is assessed by having the patient name objects shown to them.
 Show the patient three objects, such as a pencil, watch, and apple, and make sure they can name them.
 Reading and writing are assessed by having patients read a section of words and write a sentence.
 Repetition is assessed by having a patient repeat a common phrase.

-Visual-spatial perception is assessed by having the patient copy an object (such as overlapping pentagons (Table 5), drawing an object, or building something.
+Visual-spatial perception is assessed by having the patient copy an object such as overlapping pentagons, drawing an object, or building something (Gonzalez Kelso & Tadi, 2022).
 Having the patient draw a clock and telling them to make a certain time on the clock is another tool to assess visual-spatial perception.
 This test is often used as a screening test for dementia.
-Individuals with visual-spatial perception deficits may have difficulty navigation, get lost frequently, or often lose objects.
+Individuals with visual-spatial perception deficits may struggle to navigate, get lost frequently, or often lose objects.

-Praxis is learned motor movements and is demonstrated by the patient's ability to perform learning, skilled motor movements such as feeding or dressing.
-Praxis is assessed by the patient being given a stepwise series of coordinated tasks.
+Praxis is learned motor movements demonstrated by the patient's ability to perform skilled motor movements such as feeding or dressing.
+Praxis is assessed by the patient being given a stepwise series of coordinated tasks (Neurological and Physical Abilitation Center, 2023).
 It can be demonstrated by asking a patient to take a piece of paper, fold it in half, put it in an envelope, and hand it to the examiner.
 Apraxia can be seen in corticobasal degeneration.

 Assessing the patient's ability to calculate is done by having the patient perform simple mathematical problems.
 Calculation assessment can be done by having the patient start at 100 and subtract seven serially (100, 93, 86, 79, 72, 65).
 The ability to perform this test is affected by educational and anxiety levels.

 Some clinicians will determine estimated intelligence and general fund of knowledge; more extensive testing is required to do this accurately.
-It is best left for more advanced assessment, such as neuropsychological testing.
+It is best left for more advanced assessment, such as neuropsychological testing (Diamond, 2013).

 Mental status examinations are often done with standardized assessment tools.
 Standardized tests are helpful because they can follow a patient over time and can be done by many healthcare providers with similar results.